jssmith/stigdb/docs/build.md

 Please create the new partition according to the directions for your Linux distribution.
 The minimum recommended partition size is _TBD_.

+**WARNING!** Stig will overwrite and destroy any data which exists in this partition.
+Please do not re-use a partition which contains information you'd like to retain.

 ## Pre-Requisites

 There are several prerequisites which must be installed for a successful build of Stig: